HashirOwais/NextPay-Subscription_Simplifed/README.md

 To address this need, our project, **NextPay**, introduces a Java-based Command-Line Interface (CLI) application that centralizes the tracking and management of user subscriptions.
 Developed as part of the ENSE 375 Software Testing and Validation course, NextPay emphasizes rigorous test-driven development (TDD) using Java and JUnit, with all data securely stored locally via SQLite.

-The application's design supports key features such as adding and removing subscriptions, filtering and sorting, cost calculations, renewal reminders, and CSV export/import.
+The application's design supports key features such as adding and removing subscriptions, filtering and sorting, cost calculations, renewal reminders, and CSV export.
 These features not only streamline subscription management but also serve as practical domains for applying systematic software testing methodologies required by the course, including boundary value, equivalence class, state transition, and use case testing.

 The sections that follow in this report detail the design problem and requirements, document alternative and final solutions, explain team collaboration and management practices, and summarize testing approaches and project outcomes.
 This structure provides a comprehensive overview of our engineering and testing process, ensuring both practical effectiveness and alignment with ENSE 375 objectives.